-- (1) A director or other officer of an Aboriginal and Torres Strait Islander corporation commits an offence if he or she: - (a) is reckless; or - (b) is intentionally dishonest; and fails to exercise his or her powers and discharge his or her duties: - (c) in good faith in the best interests of the corporation; or - (d) for a proper purpose.
+- (1) A director or other officer of an Aboriginal and Torres Strait Islander corporation commits an offence if he or she:

+- (a) is reckless; or

+- (b) is intentionally dishonest;

+- (c) in good faith in the best interests of the corporation; or - (d) for a proper purpose.
-(2) A director or other officer of an Aboriginal and Torres Strait Islander corporation that is a registered native title body corporate does not contravene subsection (1) merely because of doing (or refraining from doing) a particular act if the director or other officer does (or refrains from doing) the act:

-- (a) in good faith; and - (b) with the belief that doing (or refraining from doing) the act is necessary to ensure that the corporation complies with a Native Title legislation obligation.
+- (2) A director or other officer of an Aboriginal and Torres Strait Islander corporation that is a registered native title body corporate does not contravene subsection (1) merely because of doing (or refraining from doing) a particular act if the director or other officer does (or refrains from doing) the act: - (a) in good faith; and - (b) with the belief that doing (or refraining from doing) the act is necessary to ensure that the corporation complies with a Native Title legislation obligation.